DethAriel/ng-recaptcha/CONTRIBUTING.md

 ## Getting started

-* Simply running `npm install` should get you started for development purposes
+* Simply running `yarn` should get you started for development purposes
-* Use `npm run lint` during local development to ensure that your code will pass linting (which is also done during CI phase)
+* Use `yarn lint` during local development to ensure that your code will pass linting (which is also done during CI phase)

 ## PR guidelines